Why “Tiny Beam”?

 What is the legal status of Tiny Beam Fund?

-- Tiny Beam Fund belongs to the category of organizations commonly known in the U.S. as “private foundations”.
-(The funding of these entities usually comes from a single source such as an individual or a family or a corporation.
+- Tiny Beam Fund received tax-exempt status from the U.S. Internal Revenue Service as a 501(c)(3) private foundation.
+(The funding of “private foundations” usually comes from a single source such as an individual or a family or a corporation.
 All private foundations in the U.S. are required by the Internal Revenue Service to distribute a minimum of 5 percent of their assets each year for charitable purposes such as providing grants.)
+Its EIN is 83-3062276.

-- Tiny Beam Fund is registered with the U.S. Internal Revenue Service as a non-profit organization, and incorporated in the state of Massachusetts in January 2019.
-It has also applied for tax-exempt status which is pending approval.
+- Tiny Beam Fund is incorporated in the state of Massachusetts in January 2019.

 What motivated the formation of Tiny Beam Fund?